Victoria crowned pigeon: Reproduction

-Breeding peaks late in wet season and in the dry season.
+Breeding peaks late in the wet season and in the dry season.
 When the male displays for the female, he lowers his head down, stretches forward, and then rhythmically swings his head up and down while simultaneously wagging his fanned tail.
 Although the female does most direct brooding, both parents help raise the young.
 The female usually lays a single white egg in a well-built tree nest of stems, sticks, and palm leaves.
 In the weeks before she lays the egg, the male brings nesting material to the female.
 The egg is incubated around 30 days.
 The young leave the nest when they are still much smaller than their parents but are actively tended to for a total of 13 weeks.

 Status

 The Victoria crowned pigeon is now the most rarely occurring of the three crowned pigeon species in the wild, although it is the most widely kept species in captivity.
 Perhaps the most pressing threat to the species is continuing habitat loss due to logging.
-It's now quite uncommon near human habitations because it is heavily hunted around them, particularly in areas where gun possession is prevalent.
+It is now quite uncommon near human habitations because it is heavily hunted around them, particularly in areas where gun possession is prevalent.
 It can be quite tame and easily shot, though it now seems to be fearful of humans in the wild.
 Most hunting is for its plumes and meat.
 Trapping of pigeons to be kept alive for captive collections is now illegal but is still likely to be occurring.
 The Victoria crowned pigeon is evaluated as Near Threatened on the IUCN Red List of Threatened Species.
 It is listed in Appendix II of CITES.